 Gender-Neutral RestroomsTwo gender-neutral restrooms are located in the Student Center on the lower level.

-Mental Health Care (for students, staff and faculty)
+Employee Assistance Program (for staff and faculty)

 UB offers an Employee Assistance Program, a confidential service available to faculty, exempt, non-exempt, and contingent II employees.
 It provides employees and their household members with free, confidential assistance to help with personal or professional problems that may interfere with work or family responsibilities and obligations.